Freiling87/CCU/CCU/Scratchpad.md

   - Default Goals
     - Scene Setters are no longer interrupted by "Flee" behaviors.
   - Objects
+    - Containers
+      - Can no longer loot via hack (Lame!)
+      - Disabled redundant Open/Search buttons.
+    - Investigateables
 	  - Computer no longer interrupts hacking interaction when Investigation text is set.
-    - Containers are no longer lootable via hacking.
-    - Containers no longer have redundant Open/Search buttons.
-    - Investigateables no longer show Investigate button with blank text.
+      - Investigate button no longer appears with blank text.
   - Traits
     - Grab Everything: No longer grabs active traps, unless agent has Accident-Prone
     - Extortable: Multiple Extortables with Matching Owner ID in same chunk are now handled as a group rather than separately.
-    - Extortable: Duplicate buttons eliminated
+Duplicate Extortion buttons eliminated.
     - Interaction - Heal: No longer says broken dialogue when rejecting interaction
-    - Language Speaker group: no longer show up in the trait Augmentation Booth for upgrade.
+    - Language Speaker group: Removed from upgrade menu in Augmentation Booth.
 This is a planned feature that was meant to be postponed.
     - Rel Faction: Sharing faction animosity can no longer improve your relations with others.
-    - Pay Cop Debt: button text fixed.
+    - Pay Cop Debt: Button text fixed.
-    - Cost Scale: Now exclude Bribe for Quest Item.
+    - Cost Scale: Now excludes Bribe for Quest Item.
-    - Home Base is no longer affected by Relationship traits
+    - Home Base is no longer affected by Relationship traits.
 - Feature Additions
   - Default Goals
     - Random Teleport